tkwavrun/mooonpy/docs/installing.rst

 .. note::

-   This is a place holder until mooonpy gets published to PyPi ``pip install mooonpy`` will not work
+   This is a place holder until mooonpy gets published to PyPi, so ``pip install mooonpy`` will not work!